EKKOING/NeatXP/README.md

 ### The Fitness Function
 The fitness function of the agents is made up of two sub functions:

-The first function is the score of the agent at the end of the evaluation period.
+The first function (Score) is the score of the agent at the end of the evaluation period.
-The second function is assigned as follows:
+The second function (Bonus) is assigned as follows:
  - 0.01 points for each frame the agent is alive
  - 0.03 points for each frame the agent is moving faster than 0.5 units